There are almost 20,000 searches each month for the phrase “morning routine”.

 Another way to incorporate gratitude into your morning routine is to do a guided gratitude meditation.
-You can find these guided meditations for free on YouTube or through popular meditation apps like Calm and Omvana (Disclosure: I work for Mindvalley, the company behind Omvana).
+You can find these guided meditations for free on YouTube or through popular meditation apps.

 Take advantage of your clear morning mind.
 Incorporate an activity aimed at improving your intellect.
 Read a book, revisit your notes, or review your personal learning plan.

 Plan for the Day Ahead

 Take a hard look at the day before taking it on.